-A replacement car key can cost is anywhere from $10-$75 for a duplicate key and $120-$250 for most car keys and fobs if you lost your only car key.
-Some, even more.
+Replacement car key cost anywhere between $10-$75 for a duplicate key and $120-$250 for keys and keyless fobs.
+If you have lost your only car key some may cost even more.

 The average cost for 2000 – 2010 key replacement is $145-$185.

 Who can make a replacement car key?

 Some hardware stores provide duplicate car key service.
 This service usually includes copying your key on another key blank and cloning the security information coded into the chip.

 Locksmiths offers that service as well, but are also able to make a replacement car key if your key is damaged, stolen or lost.

 Some keys are being made from the vin number, some by decoding one or more of your vehicle locks and some by a key-code that located somewhere on your vehicle, usually stored in the vehicle memory, engraved on one of the locks or stored on a card inside your owner’s manual.